Faculty Course Design and Development

 Please let us know what other topics you would like to see offered!

-Teach, Learn, Course Design Online (TLC): Online Faculty Development Course for Molloy Faculty
+Teach, Learn, Course Design Online (TLC)

 Teach, Learn, Course Design Online (TLC) is a fully online, two-week faculty development course focusing on best practices of hybrid and online teaching and learning.
 Faculty should expect to spend 12-14 hours per week doing online coursework.
 TLC is being held online so that faculty can experience learning online using Canvas before they teach in this format.
 It is highly recommended that faculty take Introduction to Canvas offered by Technology Learning Services prior to participating in this online course.
+In addition to Introduction to Canvas, it is recommended faculty enroll in the workshop, Course Design Made Easy: The Basics.
+All registered faculty will be notified of this course offering before the start of TLC.

-"The course was outstanding!
+"The TLC course was outstanding!
 I was able to create a very organized and engaging course for the students as a result of the class!"
 Lauren Spatig, Adjunct Instructor, Division of Business

 "I found so much of this course useful, it did exceed expectations.
 I have made good progress on building the online class I am teaching...and now understand how important - and easy - it can be to personalize and participate in this online course you are teaching.
 I love the structure and organization of the course maps and plan to use them for other classes as well.
 I'm very glad I took this course - thank you!"
 Meryl Rosenblatt, Assistant Professor - Division of Business